polimediaupv/paellaXBlock-v2/README.md

 ![Advanced](https://raw.githubusercontent.com/polimediaupv/paellaXBlock-v2/master/doc/img/3.png)

-.And a new option called Paella Video player.
+.And a new option called Paella Video will appear.
 Wich will add the component with the paella demo video to the course.

 ![Adding paella](https://raw.githubusercontent.com/polimediaupv/paellaXBlock-v2/master/doc/img/4.png)